What is nursing informatics?

 Nurse consults nursing informatics on a tablet.

 Despite the best efforts of nurses and health professionals worldwide, global healthcare systems have significant inefficiencies.
 Mistakes also happen.
-6 per cent of all patients treated in hospitals suffered from preventable patient harm, according to an academic study conducted by The BMJ.
+Six per cent of all patients treated in hospitals suffered from preventable patient harm, according to an academic study conducted by The BMJ.

 As a field, health informatics, and specifically nursing informatics, aims to transform patient information storage and transmission with the express aim of reducing inefficiencies, decreasing incidences of mistakes and improving the quality of patient care worldwide.